jbdevstudio/jbdevstudio-product/installer/src/config/resources/readme.txt

 it will crash.
 If your default Java vm is GCJ launch eclipse as follows to use another vm:

-devstudio -vm <path to java executable>
+codereadystudio -vm <path to java executable>

 Latest Documentation, Release Notes, and News: